-Oats (Avena Sativa) – Most people know that oats are good for skin conditions such as eczema.
-They are also good for depression and are proven to reduce cholesterol and triglyceride levels.
+Oats (Avena Sativa) are good for skin conditions such as eczema.
+They are also good for treating depression and are proven to reduce cholesterol and triglyceride levels.
 Oats make an excellent nerve tonic that is beneficial for the whole system.
 They also promote sweating.

 Oats are used in the treatment of thyroid and estrogen deficiency.
 They are used for degenerative disorders and for relieving persistent colds.
 Oats are a traditional food for those recovering from an illness and they supply necessary fiber in the diet.
 They are often used to relieve diarrhea.
-A tea made from oats can be useful in rheumatic conditions and for treating water retention.
+A tea made from oats can be useful in rheumatic conditions and in the treatment of water retention.

 Oats are used in the treatment of insomnia, headache, and anxiety.
 Combined with vervain, skullcap, or mugwort, oats make an excellent tonic mixture to sip in times of stress.
 Oats are rich in iron, manganese, calcium, and zinc.
 The high mineral content is great for achieving healthy hair, nails, and bones.